Royal Commission into the New South Wales Police Service: Consequences and reform

+In response to the Commission's findings of widespread police corruption in the sex industry, the New South Wales Government decriminalised sex work in 1995.

 In popular culture

 The 2009 and 2010 television series Underbelly: A Tale of Two Cities and Underbelly: The Golden Mile were loosely based on the activities of the NSW police service and the Wood Royal Commission with Terry Clark, Robert Trimbole, "Chook" Fowler, Trevor Haken, Bill Bayeh, George Freeman and Lenny McPherson all portrayed.